GoogleChrome/kino/src/api/streaming/05-efficient-formats.md

 YouTube is... you, or rather the **available bandwidth** between YouTube servers and your device.
 YouTube rescales your video and aims to stay under certain bitrate thresholds for every resolution.
-It also uses `VP9` as an efficient coding format of choice along with standard `H.264`.
+It also uses `VP9` as an efficient coding format of choice along with `H.264`.

 This helps YouTube to deliver **smaller video chunks** to clients that support the more efficient coding formats.